-30 Years & Counting: Richard Flisher reflects on three decades with CPMG
+30 Years & Counting: Richard Flisher Reflects on Three Decades with CPMGBack to news & insights

 Earlier this year, our managing director Richard Flisher celebrated an amazing 30 years since joining the business.
 Working with brilliant people on so many fascinating projects, Richard says, has made the experience an absolute pleasure.
 But where did it all begin?
 Richard joins us for our latest Q&A to reveal all.